 I could have gone on nicer vacations or bought a nicer car.
 But being able to stay at home with my child was more important for me and I never regret that decision.

-I had the blog before I was pregnant but only treated it like a hobby.
-Since then, I have treated it like an actual business and I am actually making an income off of it.
+I started my blog before I was pregnant but only treated it like a hobby.
+Since then, I have treated it like an actual business and I am making an income off of it.

-I have also became an Amazon FBA seller and I love it.
+I also became an Amazon FBA seller and I love it.
 I pretty much get paid to shop for bargains which I love to do anyway.
-It is something that I do on my own time and it is a great source of extra income for me.
+It is something that I do when I have extra time.
+It is a great source of extra income for me.

 By finding ways to work from home as a stay at home mom, I have only had to use about 1/4 of my savings.
-Everything else has been paid for by the blog and my selling business.
+Everything else has been paid for by the blog and my Amazon selling business.

 My daughter is 5 now and I can still afford to stay home with her until she starts kindergarten, maybe even longer!
 It’s more than I ever could have imagined.